4sval/FModel/README.md

     - Try to display the Asset as PNG
   - Asset is a **_Sound_**:
     - Try to convert the Asset to OGG and play the sound
+  - Asset is a **_Bundle Of Challenges_**:
+    - Will display all challenges' description & count needed to complete them
   - Asset is a **_Font_**:
     - Try to convert the Asset to OTF